pubnub/pubnub-mcp-server/resources/sdk_docs/php_storage-and-playback.md

 # Message Persistence API for PHP SDK

-Message Persistence stores each message with a timetoken (10-ns precision) across multiple availability zones.
-Optional AES-256 encryption is supported.
-See Message Persistence docs for details and retention options (1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited).
+Message Persistence provides real-time access to stored, timestamped messages across multiple regions with optional AES-256 encryption.
+Retention options: 1 day, 7 days, 30 days, 3 months, 6 months, 1 year, Unlimited.
+You can retrieve:

-Retrievable data:
 - Messages
 - Message reactions
 - Files (via File Sharing API)

 ## Fetch history

-##### Requires Message Persistence
-Enable Message Persistence for your key in the Admin Portal.
+Requires Message Persistence: enable for your key in the Admin Portal.

-Fetch historical messages from one or more channels.
-Use includeMessageActions to include message actions.
+Fetch historical messages from one or more channels, optionally including message actions, meta, message type, custom type, and publisher UUID.

-Time window behavior:
+Ordering and time window:
-- Only start: returns messages older than start.
+- start only: returns messages older than start (exclusive).
-- Only end: returns messages from end and newer.
+- end only: returns messages from end (inclusive) and newer.
-- Both start and end: returns messages between them (end inclusive).
+- start and end: returns messages between them (inclusive of end).

 Limits:
 - Single channel: up to 100 messages.
 - Multiple channels (up to 500): up to 25 per channel.
-- With includeMessageActions: max one channel and 25 messages.
+- With includeMessageActions: limited to 1 channel and 25 messages.
-- Page by iteratively adjusting start.
+Use iterative calls and adjust start to page through results.

 ### Method(s)